 Las Vegas Construction Site Injury Attorney

 Nearly 6.5 million people work at approximately 252,000 construction sites across the United States on any given day, according to the Occupational Safety and Health Administration (OSHA).
-Construction workers have the highest risk of injury than any other profession and accidents due to site negligence accounts for over 5.2 million injuries each year and 16 deaths each day nationwide.
-Thousands of construction site injuries occur in Las Vegas and across Nevada each year, making it imperative that you contact an experienced Las Vegas accident attorney if you or a loved one have been injured in the area.
+Construction workers have the highest risk of injury than any other profession and accidents due to site negligence account for over 5.2 million injuries each year and 16 deaths each day nationwide.
+Thousands of construction site injuries occur in Las Vegas and across Nevada each year, making it imperative that you contact an experienced Las Vegas construction site injury lawyer if you or a loved one have been injured in the area.

 Nevada Construction Site Accident Resources:

 - What are the most common injuries in a construction site accident?

 - What are the most common causes in a construction site accident?